-If you have the necessary personal leadership and the self-determination to succeed, then you should also be mindful of interpersonal leadership, or teamwork.
-This is vital because all achievements are largely dependent on a co-operative effort with others.
-Success tends to follow a co-operative approach more naturally than the simple confrontation of win or lose.
+If you have the necessary personal leadership and the self-determination to succeed, you should also be mindful of interpersonal leadership or teamwork.
+This is vital because all achievements are primarily dependent on a cooperative effort with others.
+Success tends to follow a cooperative approach more naturally than the simple confrontation of win or lose.

 Proactive Pedal Power

 So thinking positive and being proactive is crucial if you want to be taken seriously as a cyclist.